Hacker0x01/docs.hackerone.com/docs/programs/groups-and-permissions.md

 ### Adding or Removing Users
 To add or remove users:
 1. Click **Add/Remove users**.
-2. Select the check box of the users you want to add to the group.
+2. Select the checkbox of the users you want to add to the group.
-3. Deselect the check boxes of the users you want to remove from the group.
+3. Deselect the checkboxes of the users you want to remove from the group.
 3. Click **Update**.

 ### Tutorial Video